ssreelakshmi88/Hangman-Game-PP3/README.md

 ### User stories

-#### First Time Visitor Goals
+#### User Goals

 - As a first time visitor, I want to understand the rules to play the game.

 - I want to be able to replay the game without repeating the same word each time.

--I want to build my vocabulary in computer field.
+- I want to build my vocabulary in computer field.

+- I want to have a positive response to my interaction with the game.

+- I want to have a leisurely engagement with a fun game.

+- As a user I can give my name and the game welcomes with a greeted message.

+- For invalid inputs I will be notified with an error message.

+- The game counts down the number of tries remaining for the user.

+- The game indicates the user what action must take in each step.

 ### Technologies Used